-Remote internships, sometimes referred to as virtually-based positions, are internships in which an employee works in a location other than a traditional office setting.
+Virtual internships, sometimes referred to as remote-based positions, are internships in which an employee works in a location other than a traditional office setting.
 Generally this means working from home or somewhere close to home (coffee shops, libraries, etc.).
 Many employers are exploring different options for bringing new talent into the workplace-and virtual internships are a great way for them to do just that.
-With these internships, much of the communication between the employer and their intern(s) takes place via synchronous and asynchronous methods such as: Zoom, Slack, Microsoft Teams, telephone, and email.
-There is usually a physical office location which interns may travel to on occasion, but typically, the majority of the work does not take place in-person in a conventional office location.
-A hybrid internship is where the intern works a combination of in-person and remotely.
+With these internships, much of the communication between the employer and their intern(s) takes place via methods such as Skype, telephone and email.
+There is usually a physical office location which interns may travel to on occasion, but part of what differentiates virtual internships is that the majority of the work does not take place in a conventional office location.